-Building on the foundational research of Focus Area One, we will develop new classes of stochastic forecasting and control processes for the grid made necessary by national policy objectives of increased clean power generation through renewable resources.
-Focus Area Two will advance modeling, simulation, and analysis to drive changes in the following areas:
+Building on the foundation of our network and data management research, we are developing new classes of stochastic forecasting and control processes for the grid made necessary by national policy objectives of increased clean power generation through renewable resources.
+This research area focuses on advancing modeling, simulation, and analysis to drive changes in the following areas:

-- Next-Generation Power Grid Models: We will expand power grid models to include smart consumer devices (smart appliances, hybrid vehicles) and intermittent energy sources, and develop new modeling approaches for integrated, multi-scale transmission and distribution analysis.
+- Next-Generation Power Grid Models: Expand power grid models to include smart consumer devices (smart appliances, hybrid vehicles) and intermittent energy sources, and develop new modeling approaches for integrated, multi-scale transmission and distribution analysis.

-- Real-Time Power Grid Simulation: We will develop new algorithms and computational platforms for real-time power grid analysis.
+- Real-Time Power Grid Simulation: Develop new algorithms and computational platforms for real-time power grid analysis.
 This also includes the design and development of integrated hardware/software architectures to meet real-time computational needs.

-- Long-Term Power Grid Performance Assessment: Computational tools will be designed for the long-term assessment of the power grid, which will support both utility asset utilization and policy decisions.
+- Long-Term Power Grid Performance Assessment: Design computational tools for the long-term assessment of the power grid, supporting both utility asset utilization and policy decisions.

 The eventual long-term assessment of power grid performance involves larger-scale models and higher uncertainties and thus requires a multi-scale model and an extreme scale simulator capable of simulating the entire national grid.
 Using the modeling efforts presented earlier, this multi-scale model will integrate both the transmission grid models with millions of variables and the distribution grid models with millions of customers.

-We hope to characterize the impact on the power grid of market incentives and novel grid features, such as increased reliance on bidirectional power flow, smart meters, renewable energy, smart loads, and the resulting adaptive consumer behavior.
+We are characterizing the impact on the power grid of market incentives and novel grid features, such as increased reliance on bidirectional power flow, smart meters, renewable energy, smart loads, and the resulting adaptive consumer behavior.